Course Timeline

 Course Work

 The coursework is spread across a minimum of six terms and an Induction term at the beginning of the programme.
 Each academic year begins in May/June and ends in March/April and has three terms.
-All Ph.D. students, irrespective of their areas of specialization, take a set of compulsory courses in their field of specialization and other interest areas.
+All doctoral students, irrespective of their areas of specialization, take a set of compulsory courses in their field of specialization and other interest areas.
 All students are also required to take program-wide compulsory courses specially designed to provide breadth of knowledge in the field of management and also teaching and research skills.

 The course work requirements have to be completed in two years, including an Induction term.
 The Induction term (which is common to all students), starting last week of May/first week of June with duration of about 3 weeks, has a flexibility to take exams during the fourth week.
-Ph.D.
-Core courses Mathematics (Math - 0.75 credits) and Socio-Political Contexts for Research in Management-I (SocPol I - 0.75 credits) will be taught to all Ph.D. students during this term.
+Doctoral core courses Mathematics (Math - 0.75 credits) and Socio-Political Contexts for Research in Management (SocPol - 0.75 credits) will be taught to all doctoral students during this term.
+During summer, at the end of the first year of coursework, students are required to do a research project either with a faculty member at the Institute or in any other organization.
+First year course work end with successful completion of all the courses with a minimum prescribed proficiency.
+While students need to meet certain academic requirements across all courses, a higher performance is required in certain Area Specified Courses.

-Total Course Work Credits: 30.
-5 Credits
+Total Course Work Credits: | 30.
+5 Credits |

-Ph.D.
-Core Courses 08.5 Credits
+Doctoral Core Courses | 08.5 Credits |

-Area Courses* 16.0 Credits (Minimum) / 20.0 Credits (Maximum)
+Area Courses* | 16.0 Credits (Minimum) / 20.0 Credits (Maximum) |

-PGP Courses 06.0 Credits (Maximum)/ 02.0 Credits (Minimum)
+PGP Courses | 06.0 Credits (Maximum)/ 02.0 Credits (Minimum) |

 Area Comprehensive Examination